 This is how you can visualize your hiring plan to always stay on top of your recruitment efforts.

-3. Identify the tools you need to bring your plan to life
+3. Identify the tools you need for a scalable recruitment process

 4. Determine the requirements for each position